linx-software/linux-integration/README.md

 # Linux / Linx Integration

-## Overview
+## Description
 Using PuTTY (https://www.putty.org/) you can set up a complete management system in Linx to manage your Linux server / machine.
 The idea is to use 2 command-line tools provided by PuTTY to make the calls to the Linux machine.

+## Installation
+### Pre-requisites
+- [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (Specifically, plink.exe and pscp.exe)
     - plink.exe: used to make script or command calls on the Linux machine
     - pscp.exe: user to copy file to and from the Linux machine

-### Additional resources

-- Download PuTTY and install it on the same machine as your Linx Solution - https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

-## Dependencies

-### Pre-requisites

-- Linx Designer
-- PuTTY (Specifically, plink.exe and pscp.exe)

-### Linx Designer

-This solution was developed in the Linx Designer `v5.20.3.0`

-## Setting up the sample
+### Register Linux machine signature
 **First Important step!** You need to register your Linux machine's signature on your Linx machine, in order for the commandline tools to work.
 To do this, follow these steps:

 1. Run the PuTTY Desktop app